 - The research group defines and documents the status, rights, obligations and responsibilities of researchers, as well as questions concerning the ownership of research results and the archiving of research materials;

 - The researchers announces his or her sources of financing and conflicts of interest to all the participants in the research and reports them when the research results are published;

 - The researchers apply ethically sustainable methods for data acquisition, research and evaluation and publish the results in an open and responsible fashion;

 - The research organisation adheres to good administrative practices in human resources and financial management and takes into account regulations on disqualification as well as legislation on data protection.

 The ethical review of research serves two purposes: it protects the research subjects and safeguards the researcher’s legal protection.
 Many research funding agencies and publishers require that an ethical review be conducted.

 The ethics of non-medical research is assessed by the University’s own research ethics committees.
-The University of Helsinki has two committees dealing with research ethics: the Ethics Review Board in the Humanities and Social and Behavioural Sciences and the Viikki Campus Research Ethics Committee.
+The University of Helsinki has two committees dealing with research ethics: the Ethics Review Board in the Humanities and Social and Behavioural Sciences, the Viikki Campus Research Ethics Committee and the Research ethics committee of the Faculty of Medicine.
 Besides conducting reviews, the committees offer guidance in questions concerning research ethics and assist in resolving problem situations involving research ethics.